 - Dinner on Seton Hall Campus

-Students also have time for cultural activities in New York City.
+Participants also have time for cultural activities in New York City.

-Students may reside on campus in single rooms or may choose to commute to Seton Hall for the duration of the program.
+Participants may reside on campus in single rooms or may choose to commute to Seton Hall for the duration of the program.

 Two enrollment options are available: credit and non-credit.
 Successful completion of either option results in a certificate from the School of Diplomacy.
 In addition, the credit option allows students to earn three semester credit hours from Seton Hall University.